Luiss University: Campuses

-The Department of Law is located at Via Parenzo 11, which is not far from the historic campus of Viale Pola.
+The Department of Law is located in Via Parenzo 11, which is not far from the historic campus of Viale Pola.
 The building was originally a hospital for blind war veterans (commemorated by a marble plaque inside the building).
 In the 1990s, Confindustria decided to take over the structure, restoring the original plan and shape of the building while completely renovating the interior.
-The building was designed by Pietro Aschieri in 1929-1931 and renovated by Studio Passarelli 1990-93.
+The building was designed by Pietro Aschieri in 1929–1931 and renovated by Studio Passarelli 1990–93.
 Substantial parts of the interior were renovated to their original design.

-The newest Luiss campus is Villa Blanc, home to the LUISS Business School, at Via Nomentana 216.
+The newest Luiss campus is Villa Blanc, home to the LUISS Business School, in Via Nomentana 216.
 The campus was inaugurated in June 2018.

-There is also the campus located at Via di S.Costanza, which houses a library that specializes in the economic, legal, political and social sciences.
-The Library has over 100,000 books, 1,800 journals and 80 databases.
+There is also the campus located in Via di Santa Costanza, which houses a library that specializes in the economic, legal, political, and social sciences.
+The Library has over 100,000 books, 1,800 journals, and 80 databases.